November 16-19, 2021

 If you need your credits to count for your 2021 record, please be sure to submit your evaluation by December 20, 2021.
 MOC points will not be available for this course after March 18, 2022.

-The Hilton La Jolla Torrey Pines is offering a special reduced rate of $249 per night, plus taxes, for “32nd Annual Cardiovascular Interventions” participants.
+The Hilton La Jolla Torrey Pines is offering a special reduced rate of $249 per night, plus taxes, for “32nd Annual Cardiovascular Interventions” participants through October 29, 2021 or as space allows.

 Hilton La Jolla Torrey Pines